HarshJain99/U/README.md

       <br> &nbsp; ... and so many more features

-Getting it all in a single library means that you dont need to reply on importing multiple different libraries.
+Getting it all in a single library means that you dont need to rely on importing multiple different libraries.
 All the tools perfectly blend each other to make your app look beautiful and pixel perfect.

 Constructive suggestions are always welcome.